-Pattern: Fly straight legs beginning 25 n mi (~45 km) up-tilt of the low-level TC center (low-level center defined at a height of 2 km) to 25 n mi (~45 km) down-tilt of the mid-level TC center (mid-level center defined at a height of 6-7 km).
+Pattern: Fly straight legs beginning 25 n mi (~45 km) up-tilt of the low-level TC center (at a height of 2 km) to 25 n mi (~45 km) down-tilt of the mid-level TC center (at a height of 6-7 km).
 TC respective centers can be identified from the previously flown legs from either P-3 Pattern #1 or #2.
 Then the aircraft samples the same transect, following the opposite heading, from up-tilt of the mid-level TC center to down-tilt of the low-level TC center.
 This pattern is repeated for an additional 1-4 times, with potential changes in orientation of the legs as needed to account for evolution in the tilt magnitude and direction.
-In the event convection is too intense to permit straight and level legs directly between the two TC centers, it is preferred that a box pattern be flown as close as possible to the respective low- and mid-level centers as safety considerations permit.
+In the event convection is too intense to permit straight and level legs directly between the two TC centers, it is preferred that a box pattern be flown as close as possible to the respective low-and mid-level centers as safety considerations permit.

-Figure VAM1, showing an example of one possible Vortex Alignment Module to be flown.
+Figure VAM1: Example of one possible Vortex Alignment Module to be flown.
 IR brightness temperatures are shown in grayscale shading and 2-km TDR reflectivity is shown in color shading and wind in black barbs.
-The vortex tilt structure is identified from an initial Figure-4 pattern.
-In this case, one center pass from the Figure-4 is shown by the black arrow (overlaid onto the corresponding TDR analysis), while the Vortex Alignment Module flight track would follow the red arrows, flying in straight lines back and forth between the low-level center (shown here by the cyan circle) and the mid-level center (shown here by the cyan square).
+The vortex tilt structure is identified from an initial Figure-4 pattern, shown by the black arrows, while the Vortex Alignment Module flight track would follow the red arrows, flying in straight lines back and forth between the low-level center (shown here by the cyan circle) and the mid-level center (shown here by the cyan square).